alexpkeil1/qgcompint/README.md

 	> -0.0099575 (-0.34389, 0.32398)

 ### Current package capabilities/limitations
-- Linear specifications only (e.g. only a linear effect of the mixture)
+- Single modifiers only (e.g. interaction terms between a modifier and the mixture can only be estimated for a single modifier at a time).
+This also implies that no interaction terms between the modifier and other covariates can be considered.
-- Single modifiers only (e.g. interaction terms between a modifier and the mixture can only be estimated for a single modifier at a time)
+- linear only specifications (i.e. linear effects of a mixture, but not covariates) for Cox model

 ### Interpretation
 - coefficients